alfrededith1999-ux/A-local-research-toolkit-for-A-share-next-trading-day-technical-signals./README.md

 First provide the overall conclusion, then key names/codes, sector reasoning, risks, and intraday confirmation conditions.
 State clearly that this is technical research only.
 ```

-## License

-Choose a license before public release.
-If unsure, use MIT for permissive research sharing, or keep the repository private until you decide.